ozairs/apiconnect-install/README.md

 6. Invoke the API and make sure you get the same response as you did from the Green stack.

-## 6. Perform Backup and Restore for the Developer Portal
+## 1.9.
+Perform Backup and Restore for the Developer Portal

 Coming soon ....

-## 7. Perform Backup and Restore for the Analytics service
+## 1.10.
+Perform Backup and Restore for the Analytics service

 Coming soon ....

+## 1.11.
+Upgrading the Blue API Connect Stack

+Coming soon ....

+## 1.12.
+Perform Testing against upgraded Blue API Connect instance

+Coming soon ....

-## Reference
+## 1.13.
+Reference
 - [Back up and restore in a Kubernetes environment](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.install.doc/tapim_K8s_overview_backup_restore.html)

-## Summary
+## 1.14.
+Summary

 TBD